-Income tax includes current tax and deferred tax.
+Income tax includes current tax, deferred tax and special business levy.

 Current income tax represents the expected tax liability resulting from taxable income for the year calculated at the tax rate as at the reporting date with any current income tax adjustments from previous years.